Did you even know there were self-publishing Dos and Don’ts? Absolutely there are!

 That $1,000 package also won’t get you a decent copy edit.
 What it will get you is a “custom cover design” and a discount on the purchase of your own books starting at 30% off the retail price.

 Since this isn’t a print-on-demand company like KDP or IngramSpark, this company charges you a different price for your own book depending on how many copies you order, but you’d have to order at least 1,000 copies to get their best listed discount of 60% off.

 But know this: Book stores expect to buy your books wholesale (a standard 40% discount) leaving you with 60% off the retail price out of which you must also deduct the cost of producing the book.
 That pretty much rules out your ability to buy books from this particular company to sell as signed copies to your local independent bookstores because you couldn’t make a profit if you did.

-Additionally, if you use this company to sell your book—which is really the point with these companies—you will only receive 10% of the retail price as a royalty (compared to a potentially more substantial royalty with CS or IS).
+Additionally, if you use this company to sell your book—which is really the point with these companies—you will only receive 10% of the retail price as a royalty (compared to a potentially more substantial royalty with KDP or IngramSpark).

 Another “Self-Publishing Services” company I found has no information available on their website on the cost of their publishing packages.
 You have to call them, but they do have a calculator on their site so you can see how much you would have to sell your book at retail in order to make your desired royalty.

 I put in the numbers for a book like my own The Smuggler’s Gambit—324 pages, trade paperback.
 It said for me to make $1.00 royalty per book I’d have to charge $15.99.
 I charge only $13.99 for the paperback AND I’m making a royalty that is substantially more than that with CS and IS.